astronavdha/astronavdha.github.io/aboutme.md

 I update this when I'm overwhelmed by my many shortcomings as a researcher (I'm joking) and want to trick myself into feeling productive. <br>

 The views and opinions on this website (such as that of the most fascinating physical phenomenon being Bremsstrahlung) are entirely my own and, despite my (sporadic) efforts, may be erroneous.
-If you're a potential recruiter/supervisor and have landed on this page, I urge you to read the material in the (possibly sleep-deprived) spirit that it is intended.
+If you're a figure of authority and have landed on this page, I urge you to read the (sometimes slightly self-depreciating) material in the (possibly sleep-deprived) spirit in which it was intended.